nikolalsvk/blog/content/blog/ultimate-vim-typescript-setup/index.md

 Having plugin by itself will not be enough for a full-on VSCode-like experience with TypeScript.
 To have code completion show up for TypeScript, you need to install [coc-tsserver](https://github.com/neoclide/coc-tsserver).
 The reason for this is that CoC works with extensions.
-There are many extensions which you can use, and more on why extensions are need is [in CoC Wiki](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions).
+There are many extensions that you can use, and more on why extensions are needed is [in CoC Wiki](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions).

 In our case, we will use `coc-tsserver` extension that we can install with `:CocInstall coc-tsserver`.
 Or, you can put this line in your `.vimrc` which I find better: